acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 - Maintains history of last 5 state transitions
 - Detects repeated patterns like A→B→A→B
 - Applies increasing hysteresis when oscillation detected

+> **For Experts**: This implements a simple but effective pattern recognition system that can identify oscillation sequences of varying lengths.
+When detected, the system applies a penalization function that exponentially increases hysteresis requirements based on the oscillation frequency.

 ##### 3. Adaptive Thresholds